mfaytak/afriphon/btd-1.md

 * Practical considerations
 * Open discussion period

-There will be regular breaks!
+Regular breaks will be interspersed

 ## About the slides